drcsh/python-raycaster/README.md

 of the screen averaging at about 0.56s.
 What we really need is rendering times at < 0.016s to get 60fps.
 The faster, the better.
 So I started refining the algorithm.

+## Method of checking
+I set up a timeit timer either side of the call to the raycaster in the game loop, collected 100 calls to it (that's 100 full renderings), and printed the average to the terminal.

+While timing I left the camera in the default position, with a wide view reaching down to the end of the map.

 ## Version 2

 To improve the situation I decided that rather than travelling the whole length of the